elizarov/BGP-proxy/README.md

 is being kept.
 This also applies to IP addresses that correspond to wildcard DNS names that are discovered via DNS proxy.

 Non-wildcard DNS named are resolved again as soon as their TTL expires, but at least **every minute**.

+There is **200 ms** delay in sending response to DNS queries that had updated any wildcard configuration record (these are logged with `(*)` suffix) so that there is time for BGP status update to propagate before the DNS response is sent.

 ## Relevant standards